tedneward/Azgaarnoth/Creatures/Races-Holding/Hobgoblin.md

 **Challenge**

 **Martial Advantage**.
-Once per turn, the hobgoblin can deal an extra 10 (3d6) damage to a creature it hits with a weapon attack if that creature is within 5 feet of an ally of the hobgoblin that isn’t incapacitated.
+Once per turn, the hobgoblin can deal an extra 10 (3d6) damage to a creature it hits with a weapon attack if that creature is within 5 feet of an ally of the hobgoblin that isn't incapacitated.

 **Leadership** *(Recharges after a Short or Long Rest)*.
 For 1 minute, the hobgoblin can utter a special command or warning whenever a nonhostile creature that it can see within 30 feet of it makes an attack roll or a saving throw.
 The creature can add a d4 to its roll provided it can hear and understand the hobgoblin.
 A creature can benefit from only one Leadership die at a time.
 This effect ends if the hobgoblin is incapacitated.